Parmesan Polenta with Sweet Tomato Sauce

-This easy recipe for Parmesan polenta with sweet tomato sauce is the perfect soft comfort food when you want a gentle supper after a long day.
+This easy recipe for Parmesan polenta with tomato sauce is the perfect soft comfort food when you want a gentle supper after a long day.

 For The Tomato Sauce